February 23 is International Dog Biscuit Appreciation Day. Have you ever wondered when it was that humans started giving dogs treats?

 - 10 envelopes of unflavored gelatin (can used flavor if you like..depends on you)

-Mix all ingredients together, much like you would a meatloaf divide into 10-quart freezer bags and freeze.
+Mix all ingredients, much like you would a meatloaf, divide into 10-quart freezer bags, and freeze.

 Thaw as needed and feed raw.

-NOTE: Some people even choose to feed this as one of their main sources of a raw diet and others prefer to just use it for very active dogs or sick dogs that need to gain weight back….If you are using it for treats put it in smaller bags so that way you don’t have to unfreeze a lot and then freeze it all over again.
-Get the tiny bags and fill that 1/2 way full..depending on how many dogs you have and how often you want to feed it.
+NOTE: Some people even choose to feed this as one of their main sources of a raw diet, and others prefer to use it for very active dogs or sick dogs that need to gain the weight back…If you are using it for treats, put it in smaller bags so that you don’t have to unfreeze a lot and then freeze it all over again.
+Get the tiny bags and fill that 1/2 way full..depending on how many dogs you have and how often you want to feed them.